LaardCommunity/LaardCommunity.github.io/Code-of-Conduct.md

 ## 6. Scope

-We expect all participants (contributors, paid or otherwise, and other guests) to abide by this Code of Conduct in all community venues - online and in-person - as well as in all interpersonal one-on-one communications pertaining to PAASTA business.
+We expect all participants (contributors, paid or otherwise, and other guests) to abide by this Code of Conduct in all community venues - online and in-person - as well as in all interpersonal one-on-one communications pertaining to LAARD business.

 ### 7. Contact info

-The PAASTA safety officers are:
+The LAARD safety officers are:
-- Liam Lanigan, University of Copenhagen (liamlanigan@palaeome.org)
+- Name, University (mail)
-- Virginie Sinet-Mathiot, University of Bordeaux (virginie.sinetmathiot@palaeome.org)
+- Name, University (mail)

 Apart from contacting the safety officers directly an anonymous reporting form is also in the making, which will be shared in this document once available.